Is the CANZUK trade bloc Britain's attempt to usurp the EU? | DW | 03.12.2020

 While CANZUK offers some hope of securing Britain's future economic strength, it can in no way compensate for EU market access.
 In 2019, Britain exported £274 billion (€304 billion, $370 billion) worth of goods and services to EU countries.
 The bloc is the country's largest trading partner, accounting for 47% of the UK's total trade.
 Canada, Australia and New Zealand together account for just 3.5% of UK trade.

-Iain Begg, a professorial research fellow at the European Institute, London School of Economics and Political Science, told DW that arguing that CANZUK could replace the loss of EU-UK trade is just “tinkering.”
+Iain Begg, a professorial research fellow at the European Institute, London School of Economics and Political Science, told DW that those arguing that CANZUK could replace the loss of EU-UK trade are just “tinkering.”

 "Even if you double that 3.5%, you're barely going to compensate for, let's say, the loss of the Polish market and the Romanian market, let alone the fact that a more significant proportion of British trade goes to countries like Germany, the Netherlands, Belgium and France," he said.